 You Can Carry More Girls

-Come on, man.
-Act like you’ve never wanted to take a third passenger on your bike, and there’s no good reason for either one of them to be a guy.
+We all know you’ve wanted to take a second passenger on your bike at some point, and there are few reasons for either one of them to be a guy.
 See this guy right here?
 He’s got a wheelie bar and two girls.
 Dude wouldn't be happier if he won the lottery.

-A wheelie bar will let you carry a third passenger with ease, because it adds structural rigidity to the back of your bike.
-Hell, you could carry a girl AND luggage if you have a wheelie bar, and that my friend is living the dream.
+A wheelie bar will let you carry a second passenger with ease by adding structural rigidity to the back of your bike.
+Hell, you could carry a girl AND luggage if you have a wheelie bar, and that's living the dream, my friend.

 Wheelie Bars are Worth It!

-There’s really no reason not to drop some change on a wheelie bar, and if those videos didn’t convince you, maybe the price will.
-For under $175, you can have an accessory that not only makes your bike more versatile, but that adds to its resale value as well.
-Chances are the next guy is going to want a wheelie bar and your bike will already have one.
-Not to mention, you won’t have to tell stories about why the tail is cracked and the tail light is held on by zip ties and prayers.
+There’s no reason not to drop some change on a wheelie bar, and if those videos didn’t convince you, maybe the price will.
+For under $175 you can have an accessory that not only makes your bike more versatile, but adds to its resale value as well.
+Not to mention, you won’t have to tell stories about why the tail plastic is cracked and the tail light is held on by zip ties and crossed fingers.